Stylised illustration of a dinner band by The Jetset Society with singer, saxophone and drums at a corporate event

 Can the music be subtle during the reception and danceable later?

-Yes.
-This is where a flexible live concept is useful: reception, networking and dinner can start elegantly and conversation-friendly; later, the band can raise the energy for the party, dance floor or final shared moments.
+Yes – this is where a flexible live concept pays off.
+Reception, networking and dinner begin with elegant, conversation-friendly music; later, the band raises the energy for the party, the dance floor or final shared moments.

 Which lineup fits a corporate event with around 100 to 200 guests?